aspecto-io/malabi/README.md

 <a href="https://www.npmjs.com/malabi" target="_blank"><img src="https://img.shields.io/npm/v/malabi/latest.svg" alt="NPM Version" /></a>

 # OpenTelemetry based Javascript Test framework
+TL;DR: This library introduces a new way of testing services: **Trace-based testing** (TBT). it is very useful when you want to validate integration between different parts.
+For example: make sure elasticsearch received the correct params on insert.

-- 💻 **Developer friendly**: Built for developers, by developers who love distributed applications.
+- 💻 **Developer friendly**: Built by developers, for developers who love distributed applications.

 - ✅ **Validate integration**: Access to validate any backend interaction, fast, simple and reliable.